 The first option is to take a train and bus, or boat, to Vitznau which takes about an hour.
 Services operate year round.
 You can then board the Vitznau-Rigi-Bahn rack railway to Rigi Kulm (via Rigi Kaltbad).

 The second option is to get to Arth-Goldau which can be reached by train in around 35 minutes from Lucerne.
 From there the Arth-Rigi-Bahn rack railway transports passengers to Krabel where they join a cable car to travel on to Rigi Kulm.

 The Weggis cableway is closed for a short period in November and then again in March/April.
 Click here for closure dates.

 Mt Rigi ticket prices depend on the route you choose to travel.
-To save time queuing for tickets at each intermediate point, this pre-purchased ticket is a great option.
+To save time queuing for tickets at the station, you can buy your train tickets here.